Monotone additive statistics

 \section{Abstract}

 The expectation is an example of a descriptive statistic that is monotone with respect to stochastic dominance, and additive for sums of independent random variables.
 We provide a complete characterization of such statistics, and explore a number of applications to models of individual and group decision-making.
-These include a representation of stationary, monotone time preferences, extending the work of \cite{fishburn1982time} to time lotteries.
+These include a representation of stationary monotone time preferences, extending the work of \cite{fishburn1982time} to time lotteries.
 This extension offers a new perspective on risk attitudes toward time, as well as on the aggregation of multiple discount factors.
 We also offer a novel class of nonexpected utility preferences over gambles which satisfy invariance to background risk as well as betweenness, but are versatile enough to capture mixed risk attitudes.